skaman82/2.4GHz-Fatshark-Module/README.md

 # 2.4GHz-Fatshark-Module
 I created this module to fly my 2.4 wings casually without the need to set up the bulky 2.4 ground station.
 The range is absolutely plenty - up to 8km with just a pair of CPL Singularity antennas, even more with a patch.
 This is not meant to be a replacement for a good ground station for real LR flights.

+SPECS:
-RX28 based Fatshark RX module
+- S-RX28 -90dbm RX module
+- about 200mA current draw
 - 8 channels (2414, 2432, 2450, 2468, 2490, 2510, 2390, 2370 MHz)
 - RSSI display
 - Fatshark button control